 The best way to fire a client is in person, preferably in a face-to-face meeting.
 Find a time that works for your client and a venue that you feel comfortable with.
 If you think emotions might run high, it may be best to meet in a neutral zone (such as a public area) to ensure both parties keep their cool.

 If you absolutely have to, you can fire your client through an e-mail, letter or phone call if you just don’t feel comfortable doing it in person.
-It’s not the best way to handle things, but desperate times call for desperate measures.
+It’s not the best way to handle things and you won’t be able to conduct an exit interview, but desperate times call for desperate measures.
 Of course, if your relationship with your client has been strictly through phone or e-mail, then you should use whatever method your client will prefer.

 Be honest, but play to the room